 In order to test the current high-resolution transport models, WP4 has defined several test cases that are relevant for emission verification.
-These cases are meant as benchmark cases that are simulated by an ensemble of high-resolution models (10 m - 1 km).
+These cases are meant as benchmark cases that are simulated by an ensemble of high-resolution models including Large Eddy Simulation (LES) and regional non-hydrostatic atmospheric transport models with grid spacings ranging from 50 m to 6 km.
 The simulations will not only include CO2, but also co-emitted species like NO2 and CO, simulated with full or simplified linear chemistry.
 Cases will be presented for which suitable validation data (satellite, ground-based, (aircraft) campaigns) is available.

 Deliverable D4.1 has documented the planned case studies, the participating modelling systems, and available observational datasets to evaluate the simulations.
-This document will then guide the experimentation with the various modelling systems; first results for the Jänschwalde powerplant are currently being gathered.
+This document will then guide the experimentation with the various modelling systems; first results for the Jänschwalde powerplant have been gathered to test and refine the simulation setups.